Mighty Joe Young (1949 film): Animation models

 While Mighty Joe Young was in its conception stages in 1945, production designer Willis O'Brien, with Cooper's approval, hired a young man named Ray Harryhausen with whom he had been acquainted for several years.
 Harryhausen was fascinated by the stop-motion animation in King Kong and had experimented with stop-animation films of his own, showing them to O'Brien, to whom he looked up as a mentor.
 Mighty Joe Young was Harryhausen's first major film project.
 Until the film was officially approved in 1946, O'Brien and Harryhausen worked from O'Brien's home.
-At first Harryhausen's duties mainly consisted of cutting frames, mounting storyboards, copy typing, and attending story meetings.
+At first, Harryhausen's duties mainly consisted of cutting frames, mounting storyboards, copy typing, and attending story meetings.
 In these meetings O'Brien presented ideas for the plot.

 With the film's approval, O'Brien and Harryhausen moved to an RKO studio in Culver City, where they were able to officially begin production.
 O'Brien was given a special effects team of 47 people.
-O'Brien felt that he didn't need a team that large, but Hollywood union rules stated that different jobs needed to be done by different people.
+O'Brien felt that he did not need a team that large, but Hollywood union rules stated that different jobs needed to be done by different people.
 As a result, the film cost more to make than it would have with a smaller team.
 Members of the team included O'Brien, Harryhausen, Pete Peterson, George Lofgren, Marcel Delgado, Fitch Fulton, Harold Stine, Bert Willis, and Linwood Dunn.
-There were fewer than ten animators on the team.
-Later Harryhausen would explain that few of the animators produced footage that was fit to be used in the final film.
-Animation took fourteen months, from October 1947 to December 1948.
+Fewer than ten animators were on the team.
+Later, Harryhausen explained that few of the animators produced footage that was fit to be used in the final film.
+Animation took 14 months, from October 1947 to December 1948.
 Cooper went to the animation set every day.